What we do

-In a similar way to how search engines work, Web-IQ searches and stores public data from the internet and the dark web on behalf of its customers.
+In a similar way to how search engines work, Web-IQ searches and stores public data from the internet and the dark web.
 As part of this, we may capture your personal information which is publicly available.

 We have designed our services with privacy in mind:

 - We do not collect data that is protected or shared in private.

 - We aim not to collect nor store data when there is no specific reason to do so.
 We search and collect data that is required to answer the questions from our customers and to improve the quality of our service and minimize data collection.

 - We do not store data collected to improve the quality of our services longer than needed.
 Although the retention period may vary per case, all information will be deleted after two years from the date it was collected.

 - We do not store data collected on behalf of our customers longer than needed.
 Some use cases, such as discovering trends over time and reconstructing events from the past, require us to store the collected public data for a longer period.
 Other use cases, like most of our risk and fraud detection services keep the collected data in memory for only a few seconds but never store any data on disk or in a database at all.
 We will delete data when the contract with our customer ends.